voorhoede/datocms-plugin-word-counter/README.md

 * See common words
 * Full control over the visible calculations
 * Be able to choose to add spaces and enters in the calculations
+* Expose the count and use it from the API

 ## Configuration